Drug and Alcohol Detox

 What Is Drug and Alcohol Detox Like?

-Here’s what you can expect from the alcohol and drug detox process:
+Here’s what you can expect during the alcohol and drug detox process:

-Comprehensive Assessments – Your treatment team will do physical exams and psychological assessments.
+Your treatment team will administer physical exams and psychological assessments.
 These helps us determine the most effective drug detox approaches based on your:

 - Drug(s) of abuse